 Fortunately, Noble Rot has an equally memorable name (it refers to a kind of fungus at grows on grapes which in certain conditions can, instead of killing you, actually produce a rather nice sweet wine) and some top shelf talent behind it, thanks to award winning chefs Stephen Harris (The Sportsman) and Paul Weaver (St. John).

-They’ll both be creating a menu of seasonal British food, with the occasionally sly nod “to The Gay Hussar’s glory days”, and there will be a wine list like no other.
+They’re both creating a menu of seasonal British food, with the occasionally sly nod “to The Gay Hussar’s glory days”, and there’s a wine list like no other.
 The original venue has a biblically long list that pokes into some truly interesting corners of the wine world, thanks to the owners Dan Keeling and Mark Andrew, both of whom run a wine import business and a wine magazine.
-And this one should be no different.
+And this one’s no different.

 Let’s hope the Rot sets in.

-NOTE: Noble Rot Soho is due to open on 18th September, and you can reserve a table right HERE.
+NOTE: Noble Rot Soho is now open – we’ll be back with the full scoop once we’ve visited.
+You can reserve a table right HERE.

 Noble Rot Soho | 2 Greek St, W1D 4NB